betterwithdata/dnikit/README.md

 - Submitting pull requests

 ## 📄 License
+This project is licensed under the Apache License, Version 2.0.
+It is derived from [Apple's DNIKit](https://github.com/apple/dnikit), with significant modifications.

-This project is licensed under the [LICENSE](LICENSE) file in the root directory.
+The full license text can be found in the [LICENSE](LICENSE) file in the root directory.

+### Attribution
+- Original Project: [DNIKit](https://github.com/apple/dnikit) by Apple Inc.
+- Original License: Apache License, Version 2.0
+- Copyright Notice: Portions of this software were originally developed by Apple Inc.

 ## 🔗 Related Resources
 - [Complete Documentation](https://betterwithdata.github.io/deepview/index.html)